Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Integrators

-The \emph{S} system is solved using the DKD scheme \citep{1997astro.ph.10043Q,2005MNRAS.364.1105S}, which consists of \emph{drifts} of the particles in this system (due to $P_S$) and \emph{kicks} on the particles of both systems (due to $V_{SS}+V_{SF}$).
+The \emph{S} system is solved using the DKD scheme \citep[also known as \emph{position Verlet,}][]{1990JChPh..93.1287T}, which consists of \emph{drifts} of the particles in this system (due to $T_S$) and \emph{kicks} on the particles of both systems (due to $V_{SS}+V_{SF}$).
 For the \emph{F} system, the same procedure as for the original system is applied but using a halved time-step.
-Hence, the splitting is applied recursively to the \emph{F} systems with time-step $dt/2^{r}$.
+Hence, the splitting is applied recursively to the \emph{F} system with time-step $dt/2^{r}$.
 The recursion ends when the system \emph{F} (of the rung $r$) has no particles.
-Both the \emph{Kick} and \emph{Drift} operators are symplectic, however using multisteps or adaptive steps may not preserve such properties in a general way.
-Nevertheless, using a block step scheme do not necessarily breaks symplecticity as discussed in \citet{2007ApJ...663.1420F}, therefore we need to investigate HamSp behaviour.
+At the end of the current integration step, the new time-step of a particle is calculated.
+In this scheme, a particle can change its time step to higher (lower) value if its current integration time is synchronized with the higher (lower) rung.